Chapter 15.05

 15.05.310 Public/site improvements – Relation to building permit.

 A. No building permit shall be issued for any new construction, including the construction of single-family residences on lots platted in accordance with MTMC Title 17 (Subdivisions), until all rights-of-way have been dedicated as determined by the City Council and all plans for public and site improvements, including, but not limited to, streets, curbs and gutters, sanitary sewers, storm sewers, sidewalks, water mains, hydrants, parking lots, driveways, landscaping, and other improvements required by the municipal code or as part of a project approval by the Planning Commission, City Council or Hearing Examiner, meeting City standards for the design, size or capacity required to serve the proposed development, or sized in accordance with any Comprehensive Plan of the City, whichever is greater, are submitted and approved by the appropriate City staff.
 All such improvements shall be extended throughout the parcel under development.
+In conjunction with development in the TC zoning districts, the applicant shall be responsible for installing underground power infrastructure.

 B. Public Site Improvements – Relation to Certificate of Occupancy.
 Except as noted below, a certificate of occupancy shall not be issued until all public and site improvements serving or associated with a development, as outlined in subsection A of this section, are installed, completed, and approved, as indicated by the initialing of the copy of the proposed certificate of occupancy by the appropriate representatives of the Fire Department and the Department of Community Development.
-In some instances, a certificate of occupancy may be issued prior to completion of all improvements when all of the following are satisfied, as determined by the Community Development Director, or his/her designee, and the Fire Chief, or his/her designee:
+In some instances, a certificate of occupancy may be issued prior to completion of all improvements when all of the following are satisfied, as determined by the Community and Economic Development Director, or his/her designee, and the Fire Chief, or his/her designee:

 1. Public and site improvements for the development are substantially complete;